pmcelhaney/locharts/documenation.md

 ## Layer Options

-A layer can have options, which are specified with an array.
+A layer can have options, which are specified with by wrapping the layer reference in an array.
 The first item in the array is a reference to the layer, and everything following is an option.
 Let's give this chart a thick red border and change the font to Verdana.